-With a 7.5-litre capacity, the Rinse Kit requires no battery or pumps, instead utilising an internal pressure chamber to drive water through the end of the nozzle.
-When its time to spray, the Rinse Kit will give you about two minutes at full blast before the pressure starts to drop off — about enough time to de-mud a bike.
+With a 2-gallon/7.5-litre capacity, the Rinse Kit requires no battery or pumps, instead, it utilizes an internal pressure chamber to drive water through the end of the nozzle.
+When it's time to spray, the Rinse Kit will give you about two minutes at full blast before the pressure starts to drop off — about enough time to de-mud a bike.
 If you’re cleaning multiple bikes by yourself, there is a pump accessory that allows you to top up the pressure.

 The tank is insulated (Rinse Kit also offers a car cigarette-lighter-powered heater), so you don’t need to freeze cleaning up in a trailhead parking lot, and the washer can be filled either using a garden hose or your kitchen sink.

-Roughly the size of a small cooler, it comes with a 1.8m hose, meaning it can be left in the back of your car while spraying off bikes.
+Roughly the size of a small cooler, it comes with a 6-foot hose, meaning it can be left in the back of your car while spraying off bikes.

-Priced at £100 / $150 / AU$205 the Mobi V-15 utilises a 12v accessory plug to power the pump which pushes water from its 15-litre reservoir out the end of the spray nozzle at up to 135psi.
-From full to empty the washer will spray for just under seven minutes a full bore.
+The Mobi V-15 utilizes a 12v accessory plug to power the pump, which pushes water from its 3-gallon/15-litre reservoir out the end of the spray nozzle at up to 135psi.
+From full to empty, the washer will spray for just under seven minutes at full bore.